30 Day Gratitude Challenge for 2023: Are You Up for It?

 For one day, refrain from complaining about anything.
 Go by the old mantra “if you have nothing nice to say, don’t say anything at all.”

-You may just find that your day is a bit more positive without these words pushing you down!
+You may just find that your day is more positive without these words pushing you down!

 Day 18: Do something that loves on your body

 This one is quick!
-Take a fast look into your photos and pick out one that makes you smile.
+Take a fast look at your photos and pick out one that makes you smile.
 What do you love about it?
 And why?

 Day 20: Think of 3 amazing things that happened in the last week